 Coconut milk is a wonderful ingredient to use in vegan cooking as it provides a light amount of flavor, along with a nice dose of fat, adding richness and creaminess to many foods.
 Depending on how it is used, the coconut flavor can easily be enhanced or easily masked with other flavors in both sweet and savory applications.

-Available in both canned and cartons, the differences between the two are notable, but either can be used wherever non-dairy milk is called for.
+Available both canned and in cartons, it can be used in whatever recipe calls for non-dairy milk.
 You can also make your own coconut milk at home by straining freshly grated coconut meat through cheesecloth.
-Even though it comes straight from a coconut, coconut milk resembles many other non-dairy kinds of milk in sweetness, taste, and texture, with only slight coconut undertones.
+Even though it comes straight from a coconut, coconut milk resembles many other non-dairy milks in sweetness, taste, and texture, with only slight coconut undertones.

-One pretty neat feature of canned coconut milk is that it can easily be transformed into coconut cream.
-Simply place a can of coconut milk (it must be full fat) inside of your refrigerator and let rest overnight.
-Then, open the can as normal and scrape off the solids that have risen to the top of the can.
+One pretty neat feature of canned coconut milk is that it can easily be transformed into coconut cream, which is handy if you don't have full cans of coconut cream on hand.
+Simply place a can of full fat coconut milk upside-down inside of your refrigerator and let rest overnight.
+Then, open the can as normal and pour off the liquids; your cream is the collection of solids at the bottom of the can.
 Mix this cream with a touch of sweetener for an easy vegan whipped cream or use wherever coconut cream is needed.
 The remaining liquid can be used in cooking or added to smoothies.

 Found in the refrigerated sections of many grocery stores along with other non-dairy milk such as soy milk and almond milk, coconut milk is quickly gaining popularity as an alternative to cow’s milk.
 You can use this milk just as you would dairy or non-dairy milk: in cooking, baking, cereal topping, and simply for drinking.